sinch/node-red-sinch-utility/README.md

 This will start a server for Node-RED on [http://127.0.0.1:1880/](http://127.0.0.1:1880/).

-If the installation of the node package was successful, the Sinch Messaging nodes should be available in the node palette to the left, under the category "Sinch Messaging".
+If the installation of the node package was successful, the Sinch Messaging nodes should be available in the node palette to the left, under the category "Sinch Utility".

 # Example flow